-These warm wines are perfect for hearty dishes, such as long slow cooked stews, or a roast of lamb or pork.
+These warm wines are perfect for hearty dishes, such as slow-cooked stews, or a roast of lamb or pork.
 Baked beans and Grenache is another favourite combination.

 You say Grenache, Spain Says Garnacha